Map as a property delegate

 Review of how variables work

-A few years ago, the following puzzler was circulating across Kotlin community.
-A few people asked me to explain it before even I included it in my Kotlin workshop.
+A few years ago, the following puzzle was circulating in the Kotlin community.
+A few people asked me to explain it before I even included it in my Kotlin workshop.

 Before going any further, try to guess the answer.

-The behavior presented by the above puzzler might be counterintuitive, but it is certainly correct.
+The behavior presented by this puzzle might be counterintuitive, but it is certainly correct.
 I will present the answer after I give a proper step-by-step rationale.

 Let's start with a simpler example.
 Take a look at the following code.